 - Lean on your support system and don’t carry this burden alone.
 Talk out those raw emotions and put them behind you.
 Give yourself the time to get through any anger and resentment you might feel.
 If you can grapple with the hurt and uncertainty with your friends, peers, and family, and then harness that energy for the job search, you are going to be just fine.

 If you’re fired, not laid off, the assumption by you and future employers is that you’ve done something wrong to deserve the termination.
 How can you shape a job interview conversation if some great big, powerful boss stamps “FIRED” on your resume?

 1. Create your talking points.
-Determine how you’re going to address this with a Human Resources Manager.
+Determine how you’re going to address this with a hiring manager.
 Try to be factual, not emotional.
-In your succinct explanation, share what you learned from the experience and how you’re applying it to your next role.
+Bitterness will turn people off.
+In a succinct explanation, share what you learned from the experience and how you’re applying it to your next role.
 Avoid negativity, focus on the future, and practice self-awareness by owning how the job wasn’t a fit.